James Ho: Career

-After graduating from law school, Ho was a law clerk to Fifth Circuit judge Jerry Edwin Smith from 1999 to 2000.
-He then was in private practice in Washington, D.C., at the law firm Gibson Dunn from 2000 to 2001.
-He assisted Gibson Dunn partner Theodore Olson with his representation of George W. Bush in the Supreme Court case Bush v.
+After law school, Ho was a law clerk to Fifth Circuit judge Jerry Edwin Smith from 1999 to 2000.
+From 2000 to 2001, he was in private practice at the Washington, D.C. office of the law firm Gibson Dunn, where he assisted partner Theodore Olson with his representation of George W. Bush in Bush v.
 Gore.
-From 2001 to 2003, Ho was an attorney at the United States Department of Justice, first in the Civil Rights Division in 2001 and then in the Office of Legal Counsel from 2001–2003.
+From 2001 to 2003, Ho was an attorney in the United States Department of Justice's Civil Rights Division and Office of Legal Counsel.
 He was chief counsel to subcommittees of the Senate Judiciary Committee from 2003 to 2005 under Republican Senator John Cornyn.
 From 2005 to 2006, Ho was a law clerk to Supreme Court justice Clarence Thomas.

-He then returned to private practice at Gibson Dunn in its Dallas office from 2006 to 2008 and 2010 to 2017.
+Ho returned to private practice at Gibson Dunn in its Dallas office from 2006 to 2008 and 2010 to 2017.
 From 2008 to 2010, he was the Solicitor General of Texas in the Office of the Attorney General of Texas, replacing Ted Cruz in that position.
 As Texas solicitor general, Ho led the state's lawsuits against the Obama administration.

 Ho has worked as a volunteer attorney with the First Liberty Institute, a religious legal advocacy organization.
 He has held multiple positions as a member of the Federalist Society since 1996.